plotly/plotly.github.io/_posts/excel/Multiple Axes, Subplots, and Insets/2015-11-09-excel-subplots.md

 imageurl: http://images.plot.ly/excel/inset-plot-excel/inset-thumb.png
 state: inactive
 tags: basic
-meta_description: A tutorial on how to make a subplot online with Excel.
-Follow our step-by-step tutorial to make a subplot for free and online with Plotly.
+meta_description: A tutorial on how to make an inset chart online with Excel.
+Follow our step-by-step tutorial to make an inset chart for free and online with Plotly.
 popularity: featured
 section: Layouts
 actioncall: Make this Chart with an Inset Plot with Plotly